 Organization of Columbine Community Village

-The Village began serving members in August 2012; we are growing steadily.
-(See Join
+The Village began serving members

-.)
-Volunteers are encouraged to become part of our dedicated team.
+are encouraged to become part of our dedicated team.
 Volunteers do not need to be members, although many members also serve as volunteers.

-Our community has united to create this Village - a powerful new resource for older adults who want to remain in their suburban South Jefferson County homes.
+Our community has united to create this Village - a powerful resource for older adults who want to remain in their suburban South Jefferson County homes.